Gregory Bald

 Gregory Bald is located along the Tennessee-North Carolina border, between Blount County and Swain County.
-It rises appx.
-3,000 feet above its northern base in Cades Cove, and appx.
-3,300 feet above its southern base at Fontana Lake.
+It rises approximately 3,000 feet above its northern base in Cades Cove, and approximately 3,300 feet above its southern base at Fontana Lake.
 The mountain is located entirely within the Great Smoky Mountains National Park.

 Gregory Bald is a type of mountain known as a grassy bald.
-Unlike most summits in the Appalachians, which are heavily forested or culminate in jagged peaks, grassy balds are covered by a thick layer of wild grass.
+Unlike most summits in the Appalachian Mountains, which are heavily forested or culminate in jagged peaks, grassy balds are covered by a thick layer of wild grass.
 Trees and other foliage are sparse.
 How and why a summit develops into a grassy bald is unknown.
 While there is evidence that Gregory Bald was a natural grassy bald, the National Park Service must currently work to prevent the summit from becoming forested.

 Geology

-Gregory Bald is composed of a precambrian rock known as Elkmont sandstone.
+Gregory Bald is composed of Precambrian rock known as Elkmont sandstone.
 In a few places atop the mountain, sandstone ruts actually erupt through the thick grass.
 The Elkmont sandstone is part of the Ocoee Supergroup, which was formed from ancient ocean sediments between 500 million and one billion years ago.
 Gregory Bald, along with most mountains in the area, was formed appx.
 200 million years ago during the Appalachian orogeny.

 History

 The Cherokee name for Gregory Bald was "Tsistu'yi," or "Rabbit Place."
-According to tribal lore, the chief of all rabbits— known simply as the Great Rabbit— lived at the summit.
+According to tribal lore, the chief of all rabbits—known simply as the Great Rabbit—lived at the summit.
 The rabbit, considered by the Cherokee to be sly and mischievous, was a key figure in tribal legends, showing the importance the tribe placed upon the mountain.

 The mountain was listed by Arnold Guyot in his 1856 survey of the Smokies, although Guyot gave it the name "Great Bald's Central Peak", and measured its elevation at 4,922 feet.
 The name "Gregory Bald" was given to the mountain by Cades Cove residents in honor of Russell Gregory (1795–1864), a prominent Cades Cove settler.
 He and two other settlers made a deal to each take 1/3 of the land to live upon.
 Gregory used the mountain to graze cattle during the spring and summer, when the fields in the cove were needed for growing crops.
 He lived atop the mountain during this part of the year in a circular stone house near the mountain's summit (the house is no longer standing).
-Gregory, who (like most Cades Covers) supported the Union during the American Civil War, was murdered by a Confederate soldier in 1864 while trying to protect his cattle and land.
+Gregory, who (like most Cades Covers) supported the Union during the American Civil War.
+Gregory was murdered by a Confederate soldier in 1864 while trying to protect his cattle and land.
 His grave bears the legend "Murdered by North Carolina rebels".